littleblackfish/coilmd/submission/README.md

 ## Folder hierarchy

-I usually have a root directory that contains all simulation data, let's call it $root.
+I usually have a root directory that contains all simulation data, let's call it root.

-The folder hierarchy goes like $root/$N/$type/$temp where :
+The folder hierarchy goes like root/ N / type / temp where :

 * N is the number of repeat unit is the polymer (actual number of particles is 2N)
 * type is **cir** for circular or **lin** for linear systems